-In addition to publishing an edited and illustrated version of the National Fisheries Management Plan of Ghana to encourage broader readership and support, the SFMP aided the Fisheries Commission in elaborating a fisheries co-management policy (DRAFT Policy Framework on Fisheries Co-Management) that simultaneously provided the framework for SFMP partners Hen Mpoano, Friends of the Nation and the Development Action Association (DAA) to work with local stakeholders to formulate Ghana's second generation of coastal fisheries co-management plans in the Pra and Ankobra rivers and Densu Delta.
-One high point in the efforts of SFMP partners to engage fisheries stakeholders was the series of Fisher-to-Fisher dialogues (Fishermen to Fishermen Dialogues Supporting the Directive Actions of the National Fisheries Management Plan) led by the Ghana National Canoe Fishers Council.
+In addition to publishing an edited and illustrated version of the National Fisheries Management Plan of Ghana to encourage broader readership and support, the SFMP aided the Fisheries Commission in elaborating a fisheries co-management policy (mentioned above) that simultaneously provided the framework for SFMP partners Hen Mpoano, Friends of the Nation and the Development Action Association (DAA) to work with local stakeholders to formulate Ghana's second generation of coastal fisheries co-management pilots plans in the Pra and Ankobra rivers and Densu estuaries.
+One high point in the efforts of SFMP partners to engage fisheries stakeholders was the series of Fisher-to-Fisher dialogues (Fishermen to Fishermen Dialogues Supporting the Directive Actions of the National Fisheries Management Plan) led by the Ghana National Canoe Fishermen Council.
 Other important elements contributing to advances in fishery policies are the role of traditional leaders in fisheries governance (Uplifting the Role of Traditional Authorities in Fisheries Governance), working with the media (Media Outreach Event), addressing the broader concern of Illegal, Unreported and Unregulated fishing (IUU) (Lessons Learned Report on IUU Video Screening).
-In the final stage of the project, the first closed season for the small pelagics fishery was instituted, backed by information and proposals from the SFMP (Closed Season Brief).
+Towards the final stage of the project, the first closed season for the small pelagics fishery was instituted by MOFAD in 2019, backed by information and proposals from the SFMP (Closed Season Brief).
+A proposed closed season in 2020 was suspended due to COVID-19 with expressions to reactivate this measure once the pandemic has ended.